An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Observed delay and direction: scalar field

 \subsection{Observed phase and delay}

-The observed phase is a scalar; indeed, it is (in principle) measurable by the observer, by comparison with a local time standard.
+The observed phase is a scalar; indeed, it is (in principle) measurable by the observer, for example if the source transmits phase-locked time signals.
 Thus, the phase at an event must be the same in all frames.
 The observed phase at $x^\alpha$ is simply: